wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Internet-Draft              DNS Extra Answers                  July 2017

-   does not know what other questions it will need to make until after it has already made the request for www.exmaple.com, received the reply, made the HTTP connection and parsed the HTML.
+   available immediately when a stub resolver or other DNS client asks for them.
+What is important to notice here is that the stub resolver does not know what other questions it will need to make until after it has already made the request for www.exmaple.com, received the reply, made the HTTP connection and parsed the HTML.